Lane-G-Smith/Discord-Bot-Trump-Quotes/README.md

         <br /><strong>Discord.js</strong>
     </td>
     <td align="center" height="108">
       <p align="center">A simple vanilla javascript Discord bot for interacting with the Trump Quotes rest API from https://github.com/tronalddump-io.
-Got will post quotes from Donald Trump any time "Trump" is mentioned in chat.
+Bot will post quotes from Donald Trump any time "Trump" is mentioned in chat.
       </p>
      </td>
    </tr>